-- 1. Click on the assignment you wish to grade. - Click on "View/grade all submissions." - 3.
-For the student you are evaluating, click on the small box in the top left of the cell in the "Grade" column. - 4.
-Scroll down to the rubric and select the level that best describes how the student performed on each criterion.
+- 1. Click on the assignment you wish to grade. - 2.
+Click on "View/grade all submissions." - 3.
+For the student you are evaluating, click on the small check box to the left of their name. - 4.
+Click the black "Grade" button in the Grade column. - 5.
+The students work appears on the left side of the screen and the selected rubric appears on the right side of the screen.
+Select the rubric level that best describes how the student performed on each criterion.
 This must be done for each criterion for the grade to be calculated.
 Currently selected levels are highlighted in light green.
-If the rubric is reedited later, the previously selected level is highlighted in light red. - 5.
-Scroll down below the rubric to enter any general comments and/or to upload feedback files. - 6.
-Click "Save Changes" (to return to the assignment) or "Save and show next" to grade the next student.
+If the rubric is re-edited later, the previously selected level is highlighted in light red. - 6.
+Scroll down below the rubric to enter any general comments and/or to upload feedback files. - 7.
+Click "Save Changes" (to return to the assignment) or "Save and show next" to grade the next student. - 8.
+When finished grading, use the links in the upper left corner of the page to return to either the course home page.

-Moodle Gradebook
+Moodle Grading